joern98/multi-view-stereo-thesis/README.md

 Implementation of the first approach in `first_approach.py`.
 The script takes the path to a capture directory as produced by `capture.py`.
-It shows the results of the algorithm, which can then be saved to a subdirectory of the capture directory.
+It shows the results of the algorithm, which may then be saved to a subdirectory of the capture directory.

 ## Second approach / plane sweep approach
 Implementation of the second approach in `plane_sweep.py`.
+The script takes the path to a capture directory as produced by `capture.py`.

 Furthermore, `plane_sweep_impl.py` contains the code for the consistency computation as a Cython extension.
 It can be compiled by running